Qumulo/docs/qumulo-alerts-guide/configuring-integrations/ifttt.md

 ## To Integrate IFTTT with Qumulo Alerts
-Use the `./alerts ifttt_server_add` command and specify the IFTTT server token, language, and time zone.
+Run the `./alerts ifttt_server_add` command and specify the IFTTT server token, language, and time zone.
 For example:

 ```bash
 ./alerts ifttt_server_add \